 About this project

-As part of the project, which was supported by HEIF5 Knowledge Exchange, the Centre for Women, Peace and Security is also working with two key UN entities concerned with violence against women.
+As part of the project, which was supported by HEIF5 Knowledge Exchange, and currently the Joseph Rowntree Foundation, the Centre for Women, Peace and Security is also working with two key UN entities concerned with violence against women.
 The Centre has supported and facilitated the working group of the UN CEDAW Committee which is updating the General Recommendation No. 19 on Violence against Women.
 It has also embarked on a two-year partnership with the UN Special Rapporteur on violence against women, its causes and consequences, with the current post-holder, Dr Dubravka Šimonovic, joining the Centre for Women, Peace and Security as Visiting Professor in Practice.

 The project and site will grow over time, with new regional sections, interviews, cases.
 Some sections are under review and will be posted in the coming weeks.
 Join the Centre for Women, Peace and Security on Twitter, Facebook or mailing list to be updated when new pages are added.